-Where appropriate, details may also be treated as a Registered Contract and recorded in Council's Contract Management System.

-\$50,000 to \$149,999 for Goods and Services or \$199,999 for Works

-Request for Quotation.

-A minimum of TWO written Quotations must be obtained by issuing a written Request for Quotation to selected suppliers via Council's eTendering Portal.
-Public advertising is not required.

-A suitable closing date and time must be nominated.
+Estimated Expenditure over the total contract life (Including GST) Minimum Procurement Process \$2,000 to \$9,999 Request for Quotation.
+A minimum of ONE written Quotation must be obtained and a copy attached to the Purchase Requisition. \$10,000 to \$49,999 Request for Quotation.
+A minimum of TWO written Quotations must be obtained.
+Public advertising is not required and a suitable closing date and time must be nominated.
+Quotations returned by the nominated closing date and time must be evaluated and a recommendation made in favour of the supplier offering the Best Value Outcome.
+Copies of the Quotations must also be attached to the Purchase Requisition.
+If less than two written quotations are obtained, an Exemption Memo must be completed and signed or the quotation process terminated and recommenced.
+Where appropriate, details may also be treated as a Registered Contract and recorded in Council's Contract Management System. \$50,000 to \$149,999 Request for Quotation. for Goods and Services or \$199,999 for Works A minimum of TWO written Quotations must be obtained by issuing a written Request for Quotation to selected suppliers via Council's eTendering Portal.
+Public advertising is not required and a suitable closing date and time must be nominated.
 Quotations returned by the nominated closing date and time must be evaluated and a recommendation made in favour of the supplier offering the Best Value outcome.

-The original supplier's Quotations and approval report signed by the appropriate delegated officer are recorded in Council's Contract Management System and the approved report must also be attached to the requisition.
+If less than two written quotations are obtained, an Exemption Memo must be completed and signed or the quotation process terminated and recommenced.
+The original supplier's Quotations and approval report signed by the appropriate delegated officer must be recorded in Council's Contract Management System and the approved report must also be attached to the requisition.

 The appropriate Contract number must also be selected on the Purchase Requisition.

-If Quotations sought without public advertising equals or exceeds \$150,000 or \$200,000 (GST inclusive) for Goods and Services or Works respectively, then an alternative process compliant with The Act must be used.
-This may include (i) a public Tender Process or (ii) use of the CSR.
+If Quotations are sought without public advertising and the value equals or exceeds \$150,000 or \$200,000 (GST inclusive) for Goods and Services or Works respectively, then an alternative process compliant with The Act must be used.